monkiravn/brainMRIsegmentation/README.md

 # Brain MRI Segmentation

 This is my first project about segmentation.
-The gobal of thís  project is segmenting tumors on Brain image.
+The gobal of this  project is segmenting tumors on Brain image.
 Currently, it achieves 0.86 IoU.

 The architecture is inspired by [U-Net: Convolutional Networks for Biomedical Image Segmentation](https://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/)